Ndjamena Entry Requirements

 Embassy/Consulate

-Contact your country's embassy or consulate in N'Djamena before and upon arrival
+Find your country's embassy or consulate in N'Djamena before travel.
+Many Western nations have representation.

 Special Situations